pbtrre95/The_Nature_Of_Code/01_introduction/04_Probability_of_Non_Uniform_Distribution_of_Numbers/README.md

 ## Implementing probability with the random()

 Here we use the random() function to generate a number between 1-5, however the results are manipulated to produce a non uniform distribution of numbers.
-1 and 2 will return 1(40%), 3 will return 2(20%) and 4 and 5 will return 3(40%).
+1 and 2 will return 1(40% chance), 3 will return 2(20% chance) and 4 and 5 will return 3(40% chance).

 ```js
 function Walker() {